Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/README.md

 |--------------|-
 | 1.0.0-beta.1 | 2023-10-31-preview

-> Note: `Azure AI Document Intelligence` service (formerly known as Form Recognizer), start targeting service API
-> version `"2023-10-31-preview"`.
-Please rely on the older `azure-ai-formrecognizer` library through the older service
+> Note: Please rely on the older `azure-ai-formrecognizer` library through the older service API versions for retired
-> API versions for retired models, such as `"prebuilt-businessCard"` and `"prebuilt-document"`.
+> models, such as `"prebuilt-businessCard"` and `"prebuilt-document"`.
+For more information, see [Changelog][changelog].
-> For more information, see [Changelog][changelog].
-The below table describes the relationship of each client and its
-> supported API version(s):
+> The below table describes the relationship of each client and its supported API version(s):

 | API version        |Supported clients
 |--------------------|-